Foundations of Herbal Medicine:

 JULIA BENTLEY

-Herbalist, Mother, Teacher, Birth & Postpartum Doula & Steward of Casa Curativa
+Julia Bentely: Herbalist, Mother, Teacher, Birth & Postpartum Doula & Founder of Casa Curativa

 Julia Bentley, originally from Tennessee (ancestral territory of the Cherokee people), found her path into herbalism through her own healing journey from eczema and psoriasis.
 After studying with Sajah Popham, Julia moved to Lake Atitlán, Guatemala, where she founded Casa Curativa, a sanctuary where people from all over the world can connect with the healing power of plants.